dynamicguy/mw-docs/docs/advanced/internationalization.md

 ### Phone number format

-MajorityWorld is able to use [Google’s `libphonenumber` library](https://github.com/googlei18n/libphonenumber) to ensure that the phone numbers provided by your customers are correct.
+DrikGallery is able to use [Google’s `libphonenumber` library](https://github.com/googlei18n/libphonenumber) to ensure that the phone numbers provided by your customers are correct.
 You need to choose the prefix and type the number separately.
 Regardless of which country has been selected, you may enter the phone number for any country format.